SoftBank CEO slams Games as Japan races to catch up on vaccinations

 That contrasts with some other major economies that are beginning to ease lockdown measures as vaccinations race ahead.
 The Games begin on July 23.

-Japan has delivered vaccinations to just 4.4% of its population, the slowest among the world’s larger, rich countries, and has recorded 711,360 infections and 12,232 COVID-19 deaths from the virus.
+Japan has vaccinated just 4.4% of its population, the slowest among the world’s larger, rich countries, and has recorded 711,360 infections and 12,232 COVID-19 deaths from the virus.

 The military began mass vaccinations in Tokyo and Osaka on Monday with the newly approved Moderna Inc dose.
 The medical system in the western city of Osaka is particularly feeling the pressure of surging infections.